M1chaelM/nps-friend/README.md

 This repository contains all tex files for materials used in CS3920.
-The materials are organized into folders for slides, labs, and tests.
-Running
-"make" from any of these directories will build all pdfs for all source files in the directory.
+The materials are organized into folders for slides, labs, docs and tests.
+Running "make" from any of these directories will build all pdfs for all source files in the directory.

-The art folder contains all graphics used by any of the slides, labs or tests.
+The art folder contains all graphics used by any of the slides, labs, docs, or tests.

 The source for slides uses the powerdot class, for consistency with Ben Ari.
 The figures.tex